Ajaykumar0411g/Ekna/README.md

 ## Project info

-A modern React-based website for the EKNA 2025 event organized by V-CUBE, featuring event schedules, speaker information, and registration details.
+A modern React-based website for the EKNA 2025 event organized by E-CUBE, featuring event schedules, speaker information, and registration details.

 ## How can I edit this code?